pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 #### Block-box unit

-### Multithreading and synchronization on shared resources.
+### Multithreading and synchronization on shared resources